 If the entire group is disrupted by an emergency (e.g. evacuation because of a fire), let the SACE coordinator know immediately, and seek advice on the action to be taken.

 Students must be supervised and must not communicate with each other while they are outside the examination room.
-If the examination can continue, students should be allowed extra time at the end of the examination to make up the time missed.
+If the examination can continue, students should be allowed, after the scheduled finish time of the examination, to make up the time missed.

-Provide the SACE coordinator with all relevant information (i.e. the time and nature of the disruption, its effect on the students, and any extra time provided to students to make up for time missed).
+Provide the SACE coordinator with all relevant information (i.e. the time and nature of the disruption, its effect on the students, and any time after the scheduled finish time provided to students to make up for time missed).

 Complete an absentee notice for each student who is absent, including any student known to have withdrawn from the subject, but whose name is still on the attendance roll.